Tobi-De/cookiecutter-fastapi/docs/userguide.md

 - [manage-fastapi](https://github.com/ycd/manage-fastapi)
 - [fastapi-nano](https://github.com/rednafi/fastapi-nano)

-## Why... ???
+## Design Decisions

-This section addresses questions you may have about some of my design decisions.

-### Why the apps/components thing anyway ?

-I am a [django](https://www.djangoproject.com/) user, and I like its [concept of apps](https://docs.djangoproject.com/en/4.0/ref/applications/).
-This cookiecutter tries to emulate that idea.
-I really like the idea of separating functionality into clear and distinct (and sometimes reusable) applications, and I've been wanting to emulate this idea with fastapi for a while now.
-This is one of the main reasons why I created this cookiecutter.
-Fastapi does not impose any kind of structure on you, and that's great but sometimes (for other things than test projects and tutorials) I need a well-structured and organized base to work on projects.
+n this section, we'll explore some of the design decisions made in the creation of the cookicutter-fastapi project template.
+We'll discuss the reasoning behind the choices made in terms of project structure, code organization, and other key aspects of the template.
+This section is intended to provide insight into the thought process behind the template, as well as to help users understand why certain design decisions were made.

+### Use of Django-style "apps" in the Template

-If you search for [fastapi projects on github](https://github.com/search?q=fastapi) you will get a lot of different styles and structures, most people work on the basis of their experience and the structure of this template represents mine, which is basically being a django developer, and it's probably the same for many python developers out there.
-The idea is the following: features bound to the same domain in the business logic are encapsulated in an application.
+> **TL;DR**: Features bound to the same domain in the business logic are encapsulated in an application.
 Applications should be small, simple and focus on a single task.
 E.g. the **users** app for users management.

-### Why aren't all tests in the same folders?
-Why do apps have their own test folder?

-For a while, I hesitated between putting all the tests in the same folder or separating them as I did.
-I'm still not 100% sure I chose the best approach, and that may change in a future iteration of this project.
-Bottom line, applications are where you will spend most of your development time, they encapsulate your business logic and if you practice [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and you should, it might be really more practical if the tests for these applications are very close to the code of these applications.
-It may even motivate you to apply TDD if you don't have to go too far away from the location of the code to be tested to write the tests.
-That's what I told myself when I chose this approach.
-You can do whatever you prefer here and not follow this approach.
-If the `startapp` command bothers you by always creating a `tests` folder, you can easily change the behavior of the command in the `manage.py` file.

-### Why put all the frontend files in a specific directory?
+One of the core design decisions of the `cookicutter-fastapi` project template is the use of the Django-style "apps" structure.
+As a [Django](https://www.djangoproject.com/)  user, I appreciate the [concept of applications](https://docs.djangoproject.com/en/4.0/ref/applications/) which is basically the clear and distinct separation of functionality into reusable packages.
+With this in mind, I set out to emulate this idea with FastAPI.

+FastAPI does not impose any kind of structure on users, which is great for simple projects, but for more complex projects, a well-structured and organized base is necessary.
+If you search for [FastAPI projects on GitHub](https://github.com/search?q=fastapi), you will find a wide variety of styles and structures, each reflecting the experience and preferences of the individual developer.
+In the `cookicutter-fastapi` template, I have implemented a structure that represents my own experience as a Django developer, and I believe it will be familiar and intuitive to many other django developers.

+The idea behind the `apps` structure is to encapsulate features that are bound to the same domain in the business logic within a single application.
+Each application should be small, simple, and focused on a single task.
+For example in the context on an ecommerce web app, a `users` application would be responsible for managing users, while an `orders` application would be responsible for managing orders.
+In my opinion, this structure allows a better organization and a better maintainability of the project as it grows and becomes more complex.

+### The frontend application

-Here too I hesitated a lot.
-When I use fastapi, it's usually for small backend services and not for full fledge SSR projects (think of an e-commerce site with django or laravel for example).
+When I use fastapi, it's usually for small backend services and not for full fledge server side rendered (SSR) projects (think of an e-commerce site with django or laravel for example).
 I mainly use fastapi for relatively simple backend APIs and I rarely need to serve html and when I do it's for very few pages.
 If I needed to build a big monolith that serves html, I would probably choose django.
 The idea here is that the `frontend` directory is an application in your project, it will serve the few html pages you need.
 If you build a public weather API for example, but you need a few html pages to present the project, a home page, a contact page and maybe some user